mdda/mdda.github.io/_posts/OSS/2017-10-21-nvidia-suspend-resume.md

 Recently, I moved my GPU to my home office, where the machine is suspended overnight, rather than being left on continuously.
-But that also caused the Nvidia card to present a problem that sometimes it became unusable after it was suspended.
+But that also caused the Nvidia card to present a problem where it sometimes became unusable after the machine was suspended.

-### Solution : kill running GPU processes
+### Solution : Kill running GPU processes

-Finally, I noticed that the problem didn't occur if there was nothing running on the card during the suspend/resume cycle.
+Finally, I noticed that the problem didn't occur if there was nothing *at all* running on the card during the suspend/resume cycle.

 Look at the output of ```nvidia-smi``` :